Tesco bomb campaign: 'Sally' is identified and arrested

+Trial and conviction

-Dyer was charged and, in May 2001, pleaded guilty on nine counts of blackmail, as well as a sole count of common assault against Jean Evans, the woman who opened the letter bomb.
-On 11 June 2001, he was sentenced to 16 years' imprisonment by a judge at Dorchester Crown Court.
-The sentence was reduced to 12 years' imprisonment on appeal and Dyer was released from prison in 2007.
+On 4 May 2001, Dyer appeared at Dorchester Crown Court and pleaded guilty on nine counts of blackmail, as well as a sole count of common assault against Jean Evans, the woman who opened the letter bomb.

+Prosecuting, Derwin Hope said: 'The evidence shows clearly that this is a very devious man.
+What it revealed is a deliberate sustained and indeed cunning blackmail that was only stopped by massive police resources'.

+Defending, Richard Onslow said: 'The four devices actually sent were made from the detonators of party poppers and gunpowder from a 12-bore cartridge.
+They were not devices intended to harm.
+The chances of people being harmed were small."

+On 11 June 2001, he was sentenced to 16 years' imprisonment at the same court.
+The sentence was reduced to 12 years' imprisonment on appeal.
+Recorder Christopher Clarke told Dyer: 'In August last year you embarked on an evil campaign of public extortion, intimidation and terror.
+You planned your crimes with devious cunning and meticulous care', adding 'your sentence is intended to act as a deterrent to anyone else like you who may be tempted to follow the example of Witchelo'.

 During the trial, it emerged that Dyer had worn gloves to avoid leaving fingerprints on the letters and used water to stick the stamps rather than licking them, but that he had made errors, such as leaving a copy of an extortion demand on a newsagent's photocopier; however, there is speculation that this was done so his letter would reach Tesco by a person other than himself.
-Although Dyer initially demanded only £200,000, Tesco would have lost an estimated £5 million had they complied with Dyer's demand to place cards in every copy of the Bournemouth Echo.